 Minimum Length of Stay for Volunteers: 3 weeks

 Room and Board Arrangements

 Students will lodge in field houses in the project area.
 Houses have most or all amenities.
-Lodging costs may be covered for students depending on funding.
-If not, lodging costs should be about $250-300.00/student.
-Meals are not covered.
+Funding has been secured for the lodging, however, students will be responsible for their food/meals.

 Name of institution offering credit: East Tennessee State University

 Number of credits offered: 3 to 6 hours

 Tuition: In-State rates are as follows: Undergraduates pay $235 per credit hour plus University fees (3 credit hours = $906.00 total).
 Graduates pay $378 per credit hour plus University fees (3 credit hours = $1326.00 total).
 Out-of-State rates for Summer 2013 are as follows: Undergraduates pay $610 per credit hour plus University fees (3 credit hours = $2736.00 total).
 Graduates pay $672.00 per credit hour plus University fees (3 credit hours = $3342.00 total).
 For non-ETSU students, there is a $25.00 University application fee as visiting students.

 Franklin, J. D., M. E. Dennison, M. A. Hays, J. Navel, and A. D. Dye

 2013 The Early and Middle Woodland of the Upper Cumberland Plateau, Tennessee.
 In Early and Middle Woodland Landscapes of the Southeast, edited by A. Wright and E. Henry, pp. 71-88.
 University Press of Florida.

 Franklin, Jay D., Maureen A. Hays, Sarah C. Sherwood, and Lucinda M. Langston